kisakova/documentation/completeReference/overview/Customers/CustomerUsersOverview.rst

 Customer users act on behalf of the company and may have a limited set of permissions in OroCommerce, depending on their function in the customer organization.

-For customer user management, navigate to the **Cutomers > Customer Users** in the main menu.
+For customer user management, navigate to the **Customers > Customer Users** in the main menu.

 In Customer Users section, you can: